 In May 1957, Austria’s interior minister Oskar Helmer told his council of ministers that the country had “earned ourselves a name in the entire world” for its generous treatment of people fleeing the failed Hungarian Revolution.
 Its capital, Vienna, welcomed refugees from Hungary, Poland and Czechoslovakia over the course of the Cold War.

-The current interior minister, Herbert Kickl, also got the world’s attention in January this year: he provoked controversy when he called for “infrastructure that would allow the authorities to concentrate asylum seekers in one place.”
+The current interior minister, Herbert Kickl, also got the world’s attention in January 2018: he provoked controversy when he called for “infrastructure that would allow the authorities to concentrate asylum seekers in one place.”
 In recent years, especially since the election of a right-wing coalition government in 2017, Austria has taken an increasingly hard line on refugees.
 But the city of Vienna has pulled in the opposite direction, responding to record numbers of arrivals in 2015 by expanding the range of services it provides.

 The city’s efforts to help asylum seekers — coordinating the work of different agencies and finding ways around restrictive federal rules — are a testament to the power of local government.
 But the challenges Vienna has faced, as national policy continues to grow harsher, also paint a stark picture of the limits of local initiative.

 • For more like this, see our refugees and migration newsfeed.